matplotlib/CZI_2020-07_mpl/CZI.md

 > 252 words

-​​Matplotlib is the foundational data visualization library for the ​​Scientific Python Ecosystem, used by over a million users, including ​​scientists in bio-medical imaging, microscopy, and genomics.
-It has ​​been actively developed and maintained by a vibrant, primarily ​​volunteer community for the past 17 years.
-Given the current scale, ​​scope, and importance of the project, we can not sustainably continue ​​on only volunteer effort and it is critical that we continues to support ​​professional developers to maintain the project and community.
+Matplotlib is the foundational data visualization library for the Scientific Python Ecosystem, used by over a million users, including scientists in bio-medical imaging, microscopy, and genomics.
+It has been actively developed and maintained by a vibrant, primarily volunteer community for the past 17 years.
+Given the current scale, scope, and importance of the project, we can not sustainably continue on only volunteer effort.
+It is critical that we continues to support professional developers to maintain the project and community.

 With supported developers we have been able reduce our backlog of open Issues and Pull Requests, a marked change from the previous few years